nstavr04/CLExperimentsSummer/README.md

 This repository contains the code for the offline experiments performed in Continual Learning on Edge using TensorFlow-Lite.

-Old and new offline experiments are used for reference.
 We utilize the experiments contained in newestOfflineExperiments folder.

 The experiments are controlled from the controller.py class.